NAHSSS: Allied Health Clinical Placements

 Mileage/petrol costs are calculated as follows:

-- by using 'Google Maps' as a guide to determine the number of kilometres travelled @ $0.70/km then
+• by using 'Google Maps' as a guide to determine the number of kilometers traveled @ $0.70/km then

-The less expensive of the two travel estimates is then paid to the scholar prior to the commencement of their placement.
+The less expensive of the two travel estimates are then paid to the scholar prior to the commencement of their placement.

 Scholarship applicants and recipients are encouraged to seek advice from the Australian Taxation Office about any impact the awarding of a scholarship may have on their financial situation.
 Depending on the scholarship and your mode of study, scholarship payments may be taxable.

 Information is available from the Australian Taxation Office.

 Personal circumstances differ.
 Successful applicants will need to consult Centrelink about the impact of the scholarship payments on their Centrelink payments.
 Information is available from Centrelink.

 Failure to comply with the requirements of the scholarship can include:

 • Deliberately providing misleading and/or false information to the administrator

 • Withholding information that may affect the applicant/scholar's eligibility

 • Failure to provide all the necessary information and/or supporting documents to the Administrator by the date specified